andersle/gromacs_tools/README.md

 # gromacs_tools

-A collection of tools for interacting with GROMACS
+A collection of tools for interacting with GROMACS.